Nodal-Robotics/nodal-workspace/docs/safety/traceability/traceability-model.md

 ## Purpose

-This document defines the **traceability model** used in the Axion Robotics / NODAL safety framework.
+This document defines the **traceability model** used in the  NODAL safety framework.

 Traceability ensures that every safety-relevant decision, requirement, and implementation element is: